 This information applies to Scotland only

-What is pre-school education
+What is pre-school early learning and childcare

-Entitlement to free pre-school education
+Entitlement to free pre-school early learning and childcare

-Types of pre-school provision
+Types of early learning and childcare provision

 - local authority nursery schools and classes